 Business Personal Property

 All Greenbelt and Forestry applications are due to the Property Assessor’s Office by March 1st.
 A reminder notice will be sent out this week to all accounts that qualify.
 To apply, you may fill out an application in our office or you may also call the office and request an application be mailed to you.
 You must return the notarized application along with a $12 recording fee made payable to the Rutherford County Register of Deeds to our office.

-The completed applications are due by March 1st, 2019
+The completed applications are due by March 15th of the current year.

 The application MUST BE NOTARIZED